-The right-of-way is cleared to Chugach specifications which is ground to sky the full width of the right-of-way.
-Members with vegetation management questions/concerns can call the following numbers depending on their area.
+Carlos Tree Service clears the right-of-way to Chugach specifications which is ground to sky the full width of the right-of-way.
+Carlos Tree Service foreman will also walk the area with the homeowner before the clearing if there are concerns.
+Members can call (907) 522-6049.